Up to 60% off sofas & mattresses — limited‑time deals.

 How long should a cheap sofa last?

-It depends on use intensity and build.
+It depends on how hard you use it and how well it is built.
 Think in cost-per-year terms and buy for your expected wear level.

 Is “high-density foam” always better?